rhdtownsend/msg/docs/source/user-guide/data-files.rst

 file to use.
 Note that it's not always necessary to create a :f-schema:`photgrid` file, as MSG can convolve with passbands on the fly (as discussed in the :ref:`photometric-colors` section).

+It's not always necessary to create :f-schema:`photgrid` files, because MSG supports loading a :f-schema:`specgrid` file and then convolving with a passband on-the-fly.
+This approach is used in the examples presented in the :ref:`walkthroughs` chapter.
+It has the advantage of convenience, but a disadvantage in the form of a performance penalty, as discussed in the :ref:`performance` chapter.